Impact of the COVID-19 pandemic on sports: Australian rules football

 At the conclusion of its first round of games (played from 19 to 22 March), the 2020 AFL season was suspended until 11 June, while the finals series of the 2020 AFL Women's season was cancelled after its semi-finals were played, with no premiership awarded.
 Both the AFL Women's semi-finals and the first round of the AFL season were played in empty stadiums.
-The 2020 Australian Football International Cup, scheduled to be held between 21 July – 8 August on the Sunshine Coast, was at first postponed until 2021 and then cancelled altogether.
+The 2020 Australian Football International Cup, scheduled to be held between 21 July and 8 August on the Sunshine Coast, was at first postponed until 2021 and then cancelled altogether.

 The annual Australian Football Hall of Fame induction event was instead held over four nights as a series of television shows with pre-recorded vision and interviews with the inductees.
 The AFL Women's best and fairest awards were also changed to be a television-only event, with the players being livestreamed from their homes.

-At levels below the fully professional AFL, most leagues either cancelled their entire season or significantly delayed their start.
+At levels below the fully professional AFL, most leagues either cancelled their entire season or significantly delayed the start.
 Player payments were cut to zero in the South Australian National Football League.

 The 2020 AFL season later resumed; however, many games, particularly in the early rounds, were played without crowds (or significantly restricted crowds).
-The league also reduced playing time by 20%, to four 16-minute quarters instead of 20-minute quarters.
+The league reduced the playing time by 20%, with games split into four 16-minute quarters instead of four 20-minute quarters.
 Other smaller changes were also added due to the pandemic.

 On 28 June, officials in the state of Queensland announced a travel ban to and from the state of Victoria.
 The AFL then relocated all games scheduled for Victoria to other states for that week and the following week.
 Then, on 15 July, the AFL announced that all teams based in Victoria would relocate to either Queensland or Western Australia for the rest of the season.
-This came due to Victoria ordering a six-week lockdown to deal with a surge in cases.
+This resulted from Victoria ordering a six-week lockdown to deal with a surge in cases.